Joseph Morales (fighter): Post-UFC career

 Morales made his return to mixed martial arts, after a three year absence from the sport, to face Kevin Wirth at Cage Warriors 126 on August 1, 2021.
 Morales won the fight by unanimous decision.

-Morales faced Sidemar Honorio on March 4, 2022 at Cage Warriors 133.
+Morales faced Sidemar Honorio on March 4, 2022, at Cage Warriors 133.
 He won the bout via split decision.

 Morales won the A1C Flyweight Championship on February 3, 2023, submitting Anthony Do in the third round via triangle choke.

+The Ultimate Fighter 33

+Morales competed in the thirty-third season of The Ultimate Fighter, where he defeated Eduardo Henrique in the quarterfinal via first round submission, and then defeated Imanol Rodriguez in the semi final via split decision.

+Morales faced Alibi Idiris in the tournament final on August 16, 2025, at UFC 319.
+He won the fight via a triangle choke in round two to become The Ultimate Fighter season 33 winner.

+Return to UFC

+Morales faced Matt Schnell on November 8, 2025, at UFC Fight Night 264.
+He won the fight via guillotine choke submission in the first round.

+Professional grappling career

+Morales was booked to compete in the Combat Jiu-Jitsu bantamweight world championship on July 30, 2023.